 Click the 'HIDE THIS PAGE NOW' button if you want to quickly get away from a page on this site.
 It's shown on this page and you can use it whenever you see it.
 When you press the button it will take you to the mygov.scot homepage.

-Remember, using this button won't clear your history.
+Remember, using this button will not clear your history.
 Also, if you're using private browsing, someone might get suspicious if you click this button and you stay in a private browser.
 It might be better to plan to have another non-private window open if you're using a private browser and close it if someone walks in.
-Or, think about getting some time alone if you don't think you can do this safely.
+Or, think about getting some time alone if you do not think you can do this safely.

-If you're worried you won't be able to browse alone, think about using a public computer.
+If you're worried you will not be able to browse alone, think about using a public computer.
 Your local library will often have computers for you to use.

 Be careful to log out of Gmail or Google accounts

-If you don't use private browsing and leave your browser signed into a Google account, like Gmail, Google's autocomplete can show what you've recently searched for when something is typed into Google.
+If you do not use private browsing and leave your browser signed into a Google account, like Gmail, Google's autocomplete can show what you've recently searched for when something is typed into Google.

 This happens if you've got to a page on mygov.scot by typing a search into Google, like 'reporting a crime'.
 If someone else types 'r' into Google on the browser you've used, or the beginning of the phrase, like 'rep', Google will show options from recent searches to complete the word.